Cookadle/cart253/frogfrogfrog/README.md

 -[Ideas](./ideas.md)
 ## Description
 A modded version of Pippin Bar frog frog game.
+Introducing Greedy Greedy frog who love eating flies any way he can!
-Two games following the life of Greedy frog ,a frog who can't stop eating flies.
+Two games following the life of Mr.Greedy frog !

 *What will happen???*
 ---------------------------------------------------------